darrelhong/graBBT/README.md

 - this allows for another routler outlet with child paths
 - currently can view a list of outlets THATS ALL

-# Static image server
+## Static image server

-Make sure to run static image server in graBBT-imageServer if not images won't load
+Make sure to run static image server in graBBT-imageServer for images to load

 ```
 cd grabBBT-imageServer